-It's been a recurring pattern in 2013: Federal Reserve officials vow more stimulus, investors bid up stock prices.
+It's been a recurring pattern in 2013: Federal Reserve officials vow more stimulus, and investors bid up stock prices.
 It happened again last week after incoming Federal Reserve chair Janet Yellen's Senate testimony was released.
-But investors who are counting on the Fed to continue driving the stock market to ever higher highs may be in for a big disappointment.
-Yellen stated in her testimony last week that official inflation rates were running below target.
+But investors who are counting on the Fed to continue driving the stock market to ever-higher highs may be in for a big disappointment.
+Yellen stated in her testimony last week that official inflation rates were running below the target.
 She thinks the Fed has a mandate to generate more consumer price inflation, raising prices of goods for the people that can least afford it.
 If she succeeds in doing so when she takes the helm next year, that could spell trouble for the stock market (now priced expensively for very low inflation) and light a fire under precious metals.
 More on that in a moment.
 For the time being, though, most investors are positioning themselves for perpetual financial stimulus plus disinflation.
 As a consequence, they've relegated precious metals to the sidelines.
 Gold and platinum prices finished essentially flat last week, while silver and palladium each fell more than 3%.

 Big Money Unwinds Bearish Bets on Gold Futures